-As state in Note 1, for the year ended June 30, 2022, the Organization modified its practice of financing home sales.
-Unaffiliated financial institutions served as lender to home buyers.
+The Organization's practice of financing home sales through unaffiliated financial institutions served as lender to homebuyers.
 Down payment requirements are set by the lender in consultation with the Organization.
 The Organization also requires completion of defined volunteer hours prior to the sale of the home.